-Don't Fight the Trend: The Decisive Breakout Could Propel the S&P 500 to Test 4800 annualized rate of 28%.
-We believe the strength of the trend will continue for several months even if the S&P 500 holds its current level of 4580 (see chart below).
-Historically, a positive trend is good for future stock returns, and we believe that this time is no different.
-Thus, domestically our rule of "Don't Fight the Trend" is signaling a green light which calls for stock exposure above long-term targets, in our view.
+The trend of the S&P 500, which we define as the 200-day moving average, has decelerated since our last update, and the index has traded in a range between 4250 and 4600.
+We see meaningful support at 4200.
+Despite the recent pullback, the trend is rising at an annualized rate of 13.5% as of this past Friday.
+The trend will continue to be positive for several months even if the S&P 500 holds its current level of 4288 (as of September 29, 2023).
+Historically, a positive trend is good for future stock returns, and we believe that this time is no different, however Q3 earnings will have to significantly beat expectations to pull the S&P 500 out of its recent trading range.
+Thus, domestically our rule of "Don't Fight the Trend" is signaling a flashing green light which calls for stock exposure slightly above long-term targets.